-Business Professional Development BPD 200 (3) Introduction to Business.
+BIZ 200 (3) Introduction to Business.
+Prerequisites:

-Prerequisites: UNIV 101.
+BIZ 101, BIZ 102.
 This course is designed to introduce students to the basic concepts of business.
 Students receive instruction regarding the business environment, management of the enterprise, marketing management, accounting and financial management, and business careers.
 Professional dress is required.
 (F, S)

-BPD 325W (3) Business Communications.
+BIZ 325W (3) Business Communications.

-Prerequisites: ENG 104, 105, 205, UNIV 101, BPD 200, and junior standing.
+Prerequisites: ENG 104, 105, 205, UNIV 101, BPD 200 or BIZ 200, and junior standing.
 This course is designed to merge written, oral and nonverbal communication theory and applications.
-Strong emphasis will be given to leadership theory and development content, organization, presentation, networking, problemsolving and decision-making.
+Strong emphasis will be given to leadership theory and development content, organization, presentation, networking, problem- solving and decision-making.
 Students are provided opportunities to participate in mentoring activities.
-Mandatory attendance at executive lecture series and special writing/speaking clinics.
+Mandatory attendance at executive lecture series and special writing/ speaking clinics.
 Students must actively participate in at least one business student organization and complete the Business II and/or GMAT test preparation exercises.
 Professional dress is required.
 (F, S)